2019–20 North West Counties Football League

-As a result of the COVID-19 pandemic, this season's competition was formally abandoned on 26 March 2020, with all results from the season being expunged, and no promotion or relegation taking place to, from, or within the competition.
-On 30 March 2020, sixty-six non-league clubs sent an open letter to the Football Association requesting that they reconsider their decision.
-Consequently, the addition of three divisions in the football pyramid was fulfilled in 2021–22 instead.
+As a consequence of the COVID-19 pandemic the season's competition, with most of the fixtures completed, was suspended after matches played on 14 March and subsequently formally abandoned on 26 March 2020; all results from the season were expunged with no promotion or relegation to take place to, from, or within the league.
+The decision stood despite sixty-six non-league clubs sending an open letter to the Football Association on 30 March 2020, requesting that they reconsider their decision.
+The planned changes to the football pyramid were also abandoned and not implemented until the 2021–22 season.